chafey/dicom-parser-rs/README.md

   * Note: already have meta_information::get_element() which will return a utf8 string
 * Consider adding TagCancelHandler to cancel parsing on specific tag (or tags)
 * Consider making a cancelled parse resumable?
 Should work given that the parser is streaming capable
+* Consider adding data_position property to Attribute?
+* Reconsider DataSet object - either delete or make it complete (it is not useful currently)
+  * Consider removing DataSetHandler to test code?

 ## Rafactorings